oluwa-peski/Engine-Terminal/README.md

 # Engine-Terminal
-This project emulates a bash command line with extra features and commands like batch mode, history and exit.
+This project emulates a bash command line with features and commands like batch mode, history and exit.
+You can run normal bash commands on this program
 <h2><b>How to run </b></h2>
 <h3><b>WILL ONLY WORK ON UNIX</h3></b>
 <ul>